 They are in a phase that goes from "inside out", later, when adolescence arrives, the process will be in reverse.
 Everything that happens outside will be processed towards themselves.

-- Talk to your child about school, friends, and the things they want to do in the future.
+- Talk to your son about school, friends, and things she would like to do in the future.

-- Help him set everyday goals and strive to achieve them.
+- Help him set daily goals and that she fights to achieve them.

 - Teach him to be patient.